evolvere-tech/evobeat/collectors/HOW_TO_WRITE_A_COLLECTOR.md

 ```

 ### Run new_collector in test mode
-Data will not be displayed, but not posted to elastic.
+Data will be displayed, but not posted to elastic.
 ```
 ./evobeat.py test --name new_collector
 ```